McGill Faculty of Engineering: 2000–Present

-Through a gift from McGill alumnus Peter Guo-hua Fu, the School of Architecture is renamed the Peter Guo-hua Fu School of Architecture.
-His gift will support the full range of architecture education at McGill, creating new learning and research opportunities that will position the school and its students for a vibrant future.
-One portion of the gift will be used to create the Peter Guo-hua Fu Fellowships.
-These will be awarded, on the basis of academic merit, to graduate students entering or enrolled in the School.
-Preference will be given to citizens of China.
+Following a donation from McGill alumnus Peter Guo-hua Fu, the School of Architecture was renamed the Peter Guo-hua Fu School of Architecture.
+The donation supports architectural education and research at McGill and established the Peter Guo-hua Fu Fellowships.
+The fellowships are awarded on the basis of academic merit to graduate students entering or enrolled in the School, with preference given to citizens of China.

 Departments and Schools

 Department of Civil Engineering and Applied Mechanics

 The Department of Civil Engineering and Applied Mechanics (est. 1871) offers programs at the undergraduate and graduate levels.
 The Department currently has twenty-two full-time faculty members.
 In addition, the department enjoyed great relations with corporate partners and has many Faculty Lecturers, Associate Professors, and researchers working with students in the department.
 The Department of Civil Engineering and Applied Mechanics has consistently ranked in the top hundred Civil Engineering schools worldwide and top 3 in Canada.

 There are approximately four hundred undergraduate and eighty graduate students in the department, of whom over half are women and over one-third are from outside Canada as of 2018.
 Broad programs of study are available that offer specialized courses in all areas of civil engineering.
 Facilities include state-of-the-art teaching, research, and computing laboratories.